natanai/nvc-app/README.md

   ```bash
   npm run lint:links
   ```
-  This script validates every URL listed in `data/Needs.csv` under "Supporting Sources".
+  This script validates every URL listed in `data/Needs.csv` under "Evidence sources".
 It performs a HEAD/GET request with a timeout, fails the build if a link returns a non-200 response, and flags redirects that land on common CAPTCHA or consent interstitials.
 Prefer citing open-access material whenever possible so readers can verify the evidence without subscription barriers.